 - If you’re moving domains or subdomains, it’s still possible to redirect to the new blog address.
 UPDATED: I’ve noticed that clients lose some of their ranking when doing subdomains but they’re sometimes able to bounce back quickly.
 Changing domains altogether can have a drastic impact.
 I would try to avoid this at all costs.

 - Test many of your old blog URLs and ensure they forward properly.

-- Monitor Google Webmasters and Bing Webmasters for pages that are not found and correct them.
+- Monitor Google Search Console and Bing Webmasters for pages that are not found and correct them.
 Don’t bother checking every day – it will take a week or two before you’ll see prob

 - Republish your Sitemap and resubmit each time you correct items.